webmaster442/BookGen/Commands.md

 `BookGen Init`

 To get information regarding the configuration file bookgen.json file run:

-Bookgen ConfigHelp
+`Bookgen ConfigHelp`

-To Get more help about a subcommand type: BookGen Help [module]
+To Get more help about a subcommand type:

+`BookGen Help [module]`

-To list available subcommands type: BookGen SubCommands
+To list available subcommands type:

+`BookGen SubCommands`

 General arguments:

--wd:
+`-wd`
+`--wait-debugger`
     Waits for a debugger to be attached.
 Usefull for error reporting & error finding.

--js:
+`-ad`
+`--attach-debugger`
+    Attaches a debugger.
+Usefull for error reporting & error finding.

+`-js`
+`--json-log`
     Outputs log in JSON format.
 Usefull for interop purposes.

 # AssemblyDocument